 Clint has another excellent TED Talk: The danger of silence.

-If you want to be a better communicator, be sensitive to issues of diversity in the workplace, and increase your understanding of age, gender, and ethnic viewpoints.
+An understanding of--and sensitivity to--all facets of diversity (race, religious, sexual, ethnic/cultural, gender, age, and socio-economic) can improve all relationships.
+If you want to be a better leader and communicator, be sensitive to issues of diversity in the workplace, and increase your understanding of every viewpoint.

 Additional info on diversity: Mentorship: Age | Gender | Ethnicity.